tariqbg163/Meal-Time-Prediction/README.md

-# 🍽️ Restaurant Time Prediction Using Machine Learning Pipeline
+# 🍽️ Meal Time Prediction Using Machine Learning Pipeline
 ## 📌 Project Overview

 This project predicts whether a restaurant customer visited during Lunch or Dinner time based on dining attributes such as bill amount, tip, group size, day, smoker status, and gender.